Steven Chu: Personal life

 In 1997, he married Jean Fetter, a British-American Oxford-trained physicist.
 He has two sons, Geoffrey and Michael, from a previous marriage to Lisa Chu-Thielbar.

 Chu is interested in sports such as baseball, swimming, and cycling.
-He taught himself tennis—by reading a book—in the eighth grade, and was a second-string substitute for the school team for three years.
+He taught himself tennis—by reading a book—in the eighth grade and was a second-string substitute for the school team for three years.
 He also taught himself how to pole vault using bamboo poles obtained from the local carpet store.
 Chu said he never learned to speak Chinese because his parents always spoke to their children in English.

-In popular culture

-Chu's Wikipedia article has been featured in the webcomic xkcd.
-He has also been satirised as a no-nonsense Secretary of Energy in a cutaway gag in season 11 of the American animated comedy show Family Guy.